What is gender-based violence?

 - We can make ourselves safe from violence if we just (fill in the blank).

-- 1 in 4 COLLEGE WOMEN will be sexually assaulted during her time on campus.
+- One in four COLLEGE WOMEN will be sexually assaulted during her time on campus.

-- 85% of sexual violence is committed by someone whom the victim knows.
+- 85 percent of sexual violence is committed by someone the victim knows.

-- 9 out of 10 women in college who are raped never report.
+- Nine of 10 women in college who are raped never report.

-- One in 6 women and one in 33 men have experienced an attempted or completed rape .
+- One in six women and one in 33 men have experienced an attempted or completed rape.

-- 57% of students who have reported being in an abusive dating relationship said it occurred in college.
+- 57 percent of students who have reported being in an abusive dating relationship said it occurred in college.

 Gender-Based Violence Examples:

 Many terms (domestic violence, battering, relationship violence, spouse abuse, wife beating) have been used to describe the pattern of coercive and abusive tactics employed by one partner in a relationship to gain power and control over the other partner.
 Relationship violence can take many forms including physical violence, coercion, threats, intimidation, isolation, and emotional, sexual or economic abuse.
 These include the following behaviors: